Stephen Wallem: Nurse Jackie's Hammer of Thor

 March 23 2010 7:40 AM ET

-When it was announced late last year that actor Haaz Sleiman would not be returning as gay nurse Mo-Mo in Nurse Jackie’s sophomore season, fans of the Showtime series feared that the surprise departure signaled a “code blue” for gay content.
-Skeptics can safely swallow a chill pill because Stephen Wallem, who played peripheral gay nurse Thor last season, has been promoted to a regular for season 2, which premiered Monday night.
+When it was announced late last year that actor Haaz Sleiman would not be returning as gay nurse Mo-Mo in Nurse Jackie’s sophomore season, fans of the Showtime series feared the surprise departure signaled a “code blue” for gay content.
+Skeptics can safely swallow a chill pill: Stephen Wallem, who played peripheral gay nurse Thor last season, has been promoted to a regular.
 A professional stage actor for almost 25 years and a fixture of Chicago’s cabaret scene, Wallem, who now lives in New York, discusses his very personal connection to the part — and why his lesbian sister had something and nothing to do with it.

 Stephen Wallem: Yes, how about that?
 Linda is my big sister, and this is the first time we’ve worked together professionally.